Suraiya Azmin

 Suraiya Azmin (সুরাইয়া আজমিন; born 29 May 1999) is a Bangladeshi cricketer who plays as a right-arm medium bowler.
-She made her Women's One Day International cricket (WODI) debut against South Africa in the 2017 Women's Cricket World Cup Qualifier on 10 February 2017.
+She made her Women's One Day International (WODI) debut against South Africa in the 2017 Women's Cricket World Cup Qualifier on 10 February 2017.
 In January 2022, she was named in Bangladesh's team for the 2022 Commonwealth Games Cricket Qualifier tournament in Malaysia.
 She made her Women's Twenty20 International (WT20I) debut on 18 January 2022, against Malaysia in the qualifier tournament.
 Later the same month, she was named in Bangladesh's team for the 2022 Women's Cricket World Cup in New Zealand.